EmbeddedOS/embeddedos.github.io/_posts/2025-04-27-driver-with-hardware.md

 ### 2.1.
 Device descriptions

-Every device has its own specification, such as register addresses, interrupt line.
-Some devices cannot expose their info themselves.
-Now we have 2 choices to let kernel know about them.
-The first solution, hardcoding the device's information inside drivers,
+Every device has its own specification, such as registers, memory addresses, interrupt line.
+Some devices cannot expose their info themselves to the kernel.
+So to let kernel notice about those devices, we might have 2 choices.
+First one is defining the device's information inside drivers, kernel itself.
+It's easy when develop drivers with hardcoding device information like registers, etc. But this way causes more issues, the kernel become specific, each hardware version, require specific kernel firmware.
+Every time a device trait changes, the kernel needs to be rebuilt.
+That brings us to the second choice: Separate the device description outside the kernel.
+Kernel now becomes more generic, independent with the hardware, and only needs to implement the device description parsers to archive the device information.

-To understand the historic reasons, let's get an example, assume that you have 2 similar boards that are only different in some GPIO registers
+Some architectures have their own ways to describe their hardwares.
+ARM, PowerPC, or embedded devices prefer using DeviceTree, meanwhile, computer systems, like x86, prefer using ACPI table.

 #### 2.1.1.
 DeviceTree